AT&T/Time Warner Case Will Be A Court Drama For The Trump Era

-On October 22, 2016, just a few short weeks before Donald Trump was elected president, AT&T announced that it would pay $85.4 billion for Time Warner, one of the biggest media deals of all time.
-The telecommunications giant’s leadership probably knew there might be some opposition to the deal (especially if Trump took office), but it hardly could have predicted how the drama would play out.
-Starting on Monday, AT&T will come face-to-face with its nemeses in a federal district courtroom in Washington, D.C. this week.
+On October 22, 2016, just a few short weeks before Donald Trump was elected president, AT&T announced that it would pay $85.4 billion for Time Warner in one of the biggest media deals of all time.
+The telecommunications giant’s leadership probably knew there might be some regulatory opposition to the deal, but it hardly could have predicted the political drama that would ensue.

-AT&T’s attorneys will be facing off against the Justice Department, which filed suit in November alleging that the Time Warner deal violates antitrust law and would eventually result in higher TV prices for millions of consumers.
-There’s also the lingering suspicion that the real motivation behind the DOJ’s case is Trump, who wants only the worst for one of Time Warner’s key properties, his favorite media punching bag—CNN.
-Either way, the decision in the case will have an enormous impact on the media landscape and the fate of future corporate mega-mergers.
+The whole thing is being hashed out in a D.C. federal district courtroom this week.
+AT&T’s attorneys are facing off against those of the Justice Department, which filed suit in November alleging that the Time Warner deal violates antitrust law and would eventually result in higher TV prices for millions of consumers.
+But the real motivation behind the DOJ’s case may be personal and political agenda of Trump himself, who wants only the worst for his political nemesis, CNN, one of Time Warner’s key properties.
+Regardless of the motivations, the court’s decision in the case could have an enormous impact on the media landscape and the fate of future corporate mega-mergers.

 “Vertical Integration”